Marina DeBris: Genre and venues

-Works by DeBris are often displayed in galleries,featured in a live performance about ocean waste, included in a maritime museum, Sculpture by the Sea, featured in magazines, included in science events, included in the Smithsonian Institution's Washed Ashore Project, included in the Ocean Lovers Festival, and has been used by organizations such as the United Nations as awards.
+Works by DeBris are often displayed in galleries, featured in a live performance about ocean waste, included in a maritime museum, Sculpture by the Sea, featured in magazines, included in science events, included in the Smithsonian Institution's Washed Ashore Project, included in the Ocean Lovers Festival, and has been used by organisations such as the United Nations as awards.
 Her works are also displayed in venues not typically thought of as galleries, but are art venues nonetheless, such as retail venues, Burning Man, a trasher's ball, a downtown art walk, an Earth Day creek spring clean-up, and an Environmental & Animal Justice Exhibit.
-Marina's Inconvenience Store has won three awards at the 2017 Sculpture by the Sea and is now a traveling exhibition.
+Marina's Inconvenience Store has won three awards at the 2017 Sculpture by the Sea and is now a travelling exhibition.
 Marina is included in the Bondi Story Room, which is owned and managed by the Waverley Council.

-DeBris also partners or works with various anti-pollution organizations, such as Friends of Ballona Wetlands, 5 Gyres, RuckusRoots, the United Nations Special Assembly on Climate Change Heal the Bay and other organizations, such as Aquarium of the Pacific.
+DeBris also partners or works with various anti-pollution organisations, such as Friends of Ballona Wetlands, 5 Gyres, RuckusRoots, the United Nations Special Assembly on Climate Change Heal the Bay and other organisations, such as Aquarium of the Pacific.
 Marina DeBris has also designed accessories for Captain Charles J. Moore, who worked to bring attention to the Great Pacific Garbage Patch.
 DeBris' work with the United Nations Special Assembly was a collaboration with actress/poet Sheryl Lee, dancer Maya Gabay, and musician Marla Leigh.

 DeBris also partnered with an office building, MLC Centre, to highlight the problems of throwaway coffee cups.
 The MLC Centre hosted her work "Disposable Truths" created from used throwaway coffee cups.

 Her work was also featured in an article about World Ocean Day.